danielbushman/danielbushman.github.io/_posts/2015-7-03-reactive-programming.md

 ## What is data *for*?

-Let's take a step back and remember that databases are inventions to meet particular needs.
-We should use data in the way that best serves our purposes.
-We all know what Moore's law is, and how rapidly technology advances in general.
-Looking at the state of the art gives us new ways we can use data.
+We all know how rapidly technology is advancing.
+Though we are beginning to run up against some boundaries with scaling systems vertically.
+Looking at the state of the art offers us some new ways we can get a surprising level of both consistency *and* availability while scaling horizontally.

 Why do we store data?
 Fundamentally it's to persist some state we will later care about.
 But what *information* do we actually care about?
 What is normalization *for* anyway?
-When I first had normalization explained to me, I thought it was an extremely useful way to have that type of authoritative Single Point Of Truth.
+Normalization is an extremely useful way to maintain a Single Point Of Truth, but it comes with it's own gotchas.

-But what makes it authoritative?
-And with system failure being an eventual certainty, why in practice is a Single Point Of Truth desirable?
-When as soon as we introduce any sort of replication to survive failure, we give up at least some of the consistency that comes along with normalization [explain].
-More significantly, this view on authority assumes that the stored values were derived without error.
+What makes its Truth authoritative?
+Using normalization as a way to manage Truth comes with the huge unspoken assumption that the stored information was derived without error.
+Does the information being correct have anything to do with how we store it?

 Imagine if we could time-travel.
 Going back in time to witness what actually happened would be the ultimate in reliable authority.

 > Giving new meaning to "Single Point Of Truth".

-In the past, most strategies for storing data were arrived at simply out of necessity, in order to have persistence within the constraints of very limited resources.
-How long ago was it that the available memory and processing power wouldn't have been able to `SELECT * FROM beaches;` even with unlimited patience and being willing to risk data loss, because the hardware simply wouldn't allow it?
-Yet today we can `SELECT * FROM galaxies;` in less time than it takes to double click.
-(See what I did there?
-Yeah.
-Sorry.)
-And with replication and high-availability we can safely ensure persistence even if something does go wrong in those few milliseconds.

-But what about accounting errors, so to speak?
-If we overwrite the spot we're using as a Single Point Of Truth with incorrect data, a strategy is needed to somehow figure out what the correct value should be and fix it.
+What about accounting errors?
+If we overwrite the data we're using as a Single Point Of Truth with incorrect information, a strategy is needed to somehow figure out what the correct values should be and fix it.
 For any given strategy, how many metaphorical accountants does it take to audit and repair all the incorrect data?
 Going back in time to correct the mistake is starting to sound pretty appealing.

 ## I want answers.

-We store data because at some future date a question will be asked, and we want to be able to come up with the right answer.
+We store data because at some future date a question will be asked, and we want to be able to provide with the right answer.
 That's why queries are called queries, obviously.
 How can we write a query without knowing what question will be asked?
 And if we can see ahead and know what the question will be, why do we wait to ask it?
 In the past this was partly due to the limited resources and especially due to the extreme number of permutations which are caused by introducing only a few variables into the query.

 > ![What if I told you stream processing can replace queries](/assets/images/what-if-i-told-you.jpg)